Washington College: Traditions

 George Washington Birthday Ball: A college-wide dance where students, faculty, staff, alumni, and friends of the college come together to celebrate George Washington's birthday.
-The event usually takes place on, or around, the actual date of George Washington's birth.
+The event usually occurs on or around George Washington's birth date.

 War on the Shore: The annual men's lacrosse game, held in late spring between Washington College and Salisbury University, two of Maryland's Eastern Shore's undergraduate schools.
 Beginning in 2004, the winner of the game has been awarded the Charles B. Clark Cup.

 May Day: Started in 1968 by Professor Bennett Lamond of the English Department, who retired in 2004.
 He brought a class out onto the green, where they read poetry and drank wine.
-Later that night some of the students returned, and Washington College's May Day celebration was born.
-Since then, May Day has become a two-day festival on April 30 and May 1, often involving public nudity by some of the student body.
-Most students use paint, glitter, and other forms of art to cover their bodies at this festival.
+Later that night, some students returned, and Washington College's May Day celebration was born.
+Since then, May Day has become a two-day festival on April 30 and May 1, often involving some student body public nudity.
+Most students use paint, glitter, and other art forms to cover their bodies at this festival.
 The event draws many students as spectators.
 The college's Public Safety officers stand at the perimeter of the campus green to prevent students from being publicly indecent off campus grounds.

 Athletics

 Varsity sports

 Washington College has competed in intercollegiate athletics since the 19th century.
 Its oldest current varsity sports are the baseball team, which dates back to at least the early 1870s, and the men's basketball team, which played its 100th season in 2011–12.
 Men's teams are known as the Shoremen; women's teams are known as the Shorewomen.

-While men have been playing varsity sports at Washington College for well over a century, varsity opportunities for women have been a more recent development.
+While men have played varsity sports at Washington College for well over a century, varsity opportunities for women have been more recent.
 The first varsity sports for women – rowing, tennis, and volleyball – were added in the mid-1970s and were followed by the additions of softball, lacrosse, field hockey, and swimming by the mid-1980s.
-Varsity women's basketball began play during the 1993–94 season, while co-ed sailing was elevated to varsity status four years later.
+Varsity women's basketball began play during the 1993–94 season, while coed sailing was elevated to varsity status four years later.
 The women's soccer team is the college's newest varsity sport; it began play during the fall of 1998.

 Washington College fielded a varsity football team through 1950, a men's track and field team through 1982, and a men's cross country team through 1989.
 The college previously sponsored varsity men's golf and varsity wrestling.

-14 of Washington College's 18 varsity teams compete in the Centennial Conference.
-The men's and women's rowing teams compete in the Mid-Atlantic Rowing Conference (MARC), while the sailing team competes in the Middle Atlantic Intercollegiate Sailing Association (MAISA) of the Inter-Collegiate Sailing Association (ICSA).
+Fourteen of Washington College's 20 varsity teams compete in the Centennial Conference.
+The men's and women's rowing teams compete in the Mid-Atlantic Rowing Conference (MARC).
+In contrast, the sailing team competes in the Middle Atlantic Intercollegiate Sailing Association (MAISA) of the Inter-Collegiate Sailing Association (ICSA).

 The rowing and sailing teams host regattas on the Chester River and call the college's Truslow Boat House and Lelia Hynson Boating Park home.

-The college's 18 varsity teams are:
+The college's 20 varsity teams are: